-Most employers and employees (over 16 years of age and under 66) pay social insurance contributions into the national Social Insurance Fund (SIF).
+Most employers and employees (over 16 years of age and under 66) pay social insurance (PRSI) contributions into the national Social Insurance Fund.
 In general, the payment of social insurance is compulsory.
+The term ‘insurable employment is used to describe employment that is liable for social insurance contributions.
+Some people who have unearned income are also liable for PRSI.

 The Social Insurance Fund is made up of a current account and an investment account managed by the Minister for Social Protection and the Minister for Finance, respectively.
 The current account consists of monies collected from people in employment.
 This money is then used to fund social insurance payments.
 The investment account is a savings account that is managed by the Minister for Finance.
 The Comptroller and Auditor General is responsible for ensuring that the accounts are kept in order and reports are made to the Houses of the Oireachtas.

 If you are in employment, the amount of social insurance you pay depends on your earnings and the type of work you do.
 Your social insurance contributions in Ireland are referred to as PRSI (Pay Related Social Insurance).
 Sometimes, you will hear people describe their PRSI contributions as stamps.
 This term dated from before 1979 when employers would literally stamp a card each week of employment.
-That card was then brought to a Social Welfare Local Office in order to claim social welfare payments.
+That card was then brought to a social welfare local office when claiming social welfare payments.

-If you are an employee, your social insurance contributions are deducted by your employer and collected by the Revenue Commissioners.
+If you are an employee, your PRSI contributions are deducted by your employer and collected by Revenue under the PAYE (Pay As You Earn) system.
 In fact, the law makes your employer responsible for PRSI, though you may have to pay an 'employee's share'.
 Find out more about your employer's duty to pay social insurance.

 If you are self-employed, you pay Class S social insurance contributions directly to the Revenue Commissioners.
 The Revenue Commissioners then pay the money into the Social Insurance Fund.
 Revenue send a record of the contributions you have paid to the Department of Social Protection.